sonamtaa/sonamtaa/README.md

 # Greetings 👋, I am Sonam Tashi

-## 👨‍💻 Working as a Software Developer
+## 👨‍💻 Working as a Backend Developer

 ### 💫 A Bit More About Myself

-### Interest
+### Interest ❤️❤️❤️

-- ❤️ I am passionate about ***Software Engineering, Ruby, Javascript and Python***
+- ❤️ I am passionate about **Software Engineering, Ruby, Javascript and Blockchain Technology**
 - 🤩 Improving my coding skills to become a better at what I do 🤩
-- 💻 New Tech, New World
+- 💻 Tech World, New World
-- 🖥 Software Developer
+- 🖥 Backend
-- 👨‍🏫 Data Explorer
+- 🖥 Blockchain
 - 🏠 Bhutan
 - 💪 ABC